 Generally speaking, airlines operating long-haul flights from outside of Asia tend to be stricter, while budget airlines within the Southeast Asia region seem to rarely check for proof of onward travel.
 Some travellers have reported airline staff insisting that they must purchase an expensive return ticket before boarding; if it comes down to that, you could instead book a cheap "throw-away" ticket (for example one-way from Bangkok to Kuala Lumpur), simply to satisfy the onward travel requirement.

 It's a good idea to think of the Thai visa system in these terms: Being granted admission to Thailand is a privilege, not a right.
 Dress reasonably and always be polite when dealing with immigration officers.
-No two Thai consulates and embassies treat visa issuance in the same way, and likewise no two immigration officers -- nothing is black and white.
+No two Thai consulates and embassies treat visa issuance in the same way, and likewise no two immigration officers.
+Nothing is black and white, but honest travellers rarely run into problems.
 Losing your cool will not get you anywhere.
 Really.

 For information on the many border crossings and to read travellers' reports, please see our Thailand border crossing page, or the exhaustive Border Crossings FAQ thread on the messageboard, which includes reports back from travellers.